 Before getting the nasal spray vaccine, talk to your doctor if you:

 While the nasal spray does contain a modified flu virus, it will not cause you to get the flu.
-FluMist, though, may cause some mild side effects, such as:
+FluMist, though, may cause some mild flu-like side effects, such as:

 Life-threatening allergic reactions are a rare side effect.